 - They are most common on the shoulders, neck, trunk and arms, but they can occur anywhere on the body where fat tissue is present.

 Most lipomas are symptomless, but some are painful on applying pressure.
 Lipomas that are tender or painful are usually angiolipomas.
 This means the lipoma has an increased number of small blood vessels.
 Painful lipomas are also a feature of adiposis dolorosa or Dercum disease.

-Luckily the rare fatty cancer, liposarcoma, almost never arises in the skin.
-Liposarcoma tends to be deep seated and most often grows on thigh, groin or at the back of the abdomen.
-However, if your lipoma is enlarging or becomes painful, check with your doctor.
-A skin biopsy may be required.
+The rare fatty cancer, liposarcoma, almost never arises in the skin.
+Liposarcoma is a deep seated tumour, and most often grows on thigh, groin or at the back of the abdomen.
+If your lipoma is enlarging or becomes painful, check with your doctor.
+A skin biopsy may be required to exclude liposarcoma.

 What treatment is available?